Nii-Wremedi/test_ssh/README.md

   - `tokenize_env`: Function to tokenize the PATH environment variable.
   - `_strncmp`: String comparison up to a specified number of characters.
   - `error_handler`: Function to handle errors.

+- `md.c`: Main file with the implementation of the shell functionality.

+- `error.c`: File containing error handling functions.

+- `stringcopy.c`: File with string manipulation functions.

+- `trim.c`: File with space trimming function.

+- `...` (other files): Additional files with various functions for the shell.

+---